BNeve-France/ImageJ-PLA-analysis-/README.md

 (https://github.com/andlaw1841/Andy-s-Algorithm/blob/master/README.md).
 Please refer to his Troubleshooting Guide for more details.

-In the "PLA v2.40-BNmodif2024.ijm" some modifications (to the PLA optimisation and analysis section) were added by me to complete the "PLA summary" output file with:
+In the "PLA v2.40-BNmodif2024.ijm" some modifications (to the PLA analysis section) were added by me to complete the "PLA summary" output file with:

     total of nuclei with 0 signal, with average of total nulei